dl4c/dl4c.github.io/callforpapers.md

 Workshop part of [ICLR 2025](http://iclr.cc).

 We invite original research paper submissions from any topic that is relevant to deep learning for code.
-This year, we specifically welcome submissions addressing recent challenges like
+This year, we specifically welcome submissions addressing recent challenges like:

 * **Agentic Methods for Programming Tasks**
 Agents able to solve realistic coding tasks, such as solving GitHub issues or software developing tasks.